dimits-ts/llm_moderation_research/src/README.md

 - `data`: input prompts in JSON format (see `tasks.conversations.LlmConvData`)
 - `models`: directory for local LLM instances
 - `scripts`: automation scripts for batch processing of experiments
+- `lib`: the LLM conversation library we developed
-- `tasks`: a task-specific library developed for this project
+- `tasks`: a task-specific library largely used in post-experiment preprocessing and analysis
 - `output`: the output data from the experiments
 - `notebooks`: notebooks relating to research notes, implementation notes and data analysis